MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 ### <a name="Simulation"></a>Simulation

 #### Single-Point
+This routine is used for analysing the dynamics and steady-state stability of the motif at a single point in the model parameter space.
+A description of the algorithm is provided [here](#spa).

 #### Multiple-Point
+This is an extension of the single-point routine in which the stability analysis is performed for a range of user-specified values for any given parameter pair.
+The resulting steady-state regions and their stability are visualised as a two-dimensional bifurcation phase plane.
+This is a powerful method for understanding the relationship between model parameters and the existence and stability of the system steady-states.
+A description of the algorithm is provided [here](#mpa).

 #### Basin of Attraction
+For any pair of variables, the basin of attraction is determined by assessing the influence of their initial conditions on the steady-state reached.
+Ecological systems can exhibit multiple stable states within the same parameter space.
+In other words, depending on the initial conditions, a system may tend towards different equilibrium points representing distinct biological behaviour.
+A description of the algorithm is provided [here](#boa).

 #### Phase Portrait
+The phase portrait algorithm is an alternative approach for visualising the location of state attractors.
+Unlike the basin of attraction analysis, this routine shows the trajectories of the solutions for the system of ODEs.
+A description of the algorithm is provided [here](#phase).

 ### <a name="Reporting"></a>Reporting

 ### <a name="Options"></a>Options

+## <a name="Panels"></a>Panels